 Mistake – Busy business owners may ignore the costs of training staff, maintenance of the system, and payment processing.
 It can result in more expenses than initially expected.

-Remedy- The business owner should consider the factors related to migration costs, hardware and software, payment processing, maintenance, setup fees, and additional registers.
+Remedy- Before investing, it is advisable to consider the factors related to migration costs, hardware, and software, payment processing, maintenance, setup fees, etc.

 Missing the support system